-geometry_return
+XtWidgetGeometry geometry_return;

-Passes a geometry structure in which the geometry manager may store a compromise.
+W Passes the widget making the request. request Passes the new geometry the child desires. geometry_return Passes a geometry structure in which the geometry manager may store a com- promise.

 A class can inherit its superclass's geometry manager during class initialization.